-Get an Ayurveda massage from the expert masseurs.
+Get an Ayurveda massage from expert masseurs.
 It is a very soothing and relaxing experience for your body, mind and soul.
-Monsoons are the best time to get an authentic ayurveda massage.
+Monsoons are the best time to get an authentic Ayurveda massage.
 Traditionally, this is the right time to take a treatment in Ayurveda, as the climate is suitable for treatments like Abhyangam, Ilakkizhi(Patrasweda), Podikkizhi (Choornasweda), Panchakarma, Udvarthanam (Herbal powder massage), Navarakkizhi, Ksheeradhara, Thakradhara and Pizhichil for any kind of ailments and the flora and fauna are abundantly available for any kind of Ayurveda treatment in monsoon.
 Ayurveda massages are the best things to do in Kerala in June, July and August

-The bananas at Kerala are quite noticeable and different in their size, shape and somehow colors.
-There a long, small, tall bananas and also many ‘banana special’ dishes and items like banana milk shake, banana ice cream etc.
+The bananas in Kerala are quite noticeable and different in their size, shape and somehow colours.
+They’re long, small, tall bananas and also many ‘banana special’ dishes and items like a banana milkshake, banana ice cream etc.

-Spend a night in a tree house to observe the nature closely between the greenery, the scents of flowers and leaves, and the morning dew makes the surrounding quite incredible.
-Kerala has a good collection of resorts with tree houses in Munnar, Thekkady, Wayanad, Athirapilly offering Kerala treehouse honeymoon, kerala tree house stay and packages.
+Spend a night in a treehouse to observe nature closely between the greenery, the scents of flowers and leaves, and the morning dew makes the surrounding quite incredible.
+Kerala has a good collection of resorts with tree houses in Munnar, Thekkady, Wayanad, Athirapilly offering Kerala treehouse honeymoon, Kerala treehouse stay and packages.

 When Jesus gave a mandate to his Apostles to go out to the whole world and to proclaim the Good News.
 Thomas set out to India and finally landed upon Malayattoor where he established a shrine at the top of the mountain and hiking up the mountain to listen to Mass in Malayalam is a unique experience.
 Disciples every day hike up the mountain by chanting “Muthappan” which is the name by which the devotes invoke St. Thomas on the mountain in April and May

-Auto-rickshaw is a common mans vehicle in Kerala.
+Auto-rickshaw is a common man’s vehicle in Kerala.
 Move through the roads and explore the lanes in a 3 wheel auto rickshaw.
-The black and yellow colored rickshaw will drive you to any place and let you experience its waving drive through the packed traffic in Kerala.
+The black and yellow coloured rickshaw will drive you to any place and let you experience its waving drive through the packed traffic in Kerala.

 There exist many local art forms including Kathakali, Mohiniyattam, Theyyam and Thiruvathira.
 Watch these arts and try to understand the nuances of those arts which really impresses you.

 Ride through the muddy lanes of the village in a bullock cart.
-The bells fasten in the oxen necks along with the smooth sound of cart creates a beautiful musical sound.
+The bells fasten in the oxen necks along with the smooth sound of the cart create a beautiful musical sound.

-In order to take a quick view of the Kerala, enjoy Kerala through the eyes of a train traveler especially if you are from outside Kerala, take a window seat and let your eyes store the magical views out there.
-Get friendly with the fellow passengers, have some gossips and discuss to get more information about the places passing by.
+In order to take a quick view of Kerala, enjoy Kerala through the eyes of a train traveller especially if you are from outside Kerala, take a window seat and let your eyes store the magical views out there.
+Get friendly with fellow passengers, have some gossips and discuss to get more information about the places passing by.

-Kerala’s hill stations are the famous due to their comfortable and cold weather, misty winds and cool breeze.
+Kerala’s hill stations are famous due to their comfortable and cold weather, misty winds and cool breeze.
 Feel the romance in each and every air breeze and enjoy your tryst with hill stations of Kerala in October, November and December

 Payasam is a rich milk delicary – made in pure ghee with the flavours of vermicelli, gram or rice.
 It’ sweet and natural taste will let you forget all that packed tin milk and sweets.